 The committee also established criteria for short-term cash incentive compensation pursuant to our omnibus incentive plan.
-The committee determined that each NEO will have the opportunity to earn a percentage of his or her base salary based in part on the achievement of designated financial goals established under the incentive compensation plan, including Further Adjusted AFFO, and in part on designated strategic and operational objectives established by the committee designed to enable the company to continue its recovery from the effects of the COVID-19 pandemic.
+The committee determined that each NEO will have the opportunity to earn a percentage of his or her base salary based in part on the achievement of designated financial goals established by the committee, and in part on the achievement of designated strategic and operational objectives established by the committee designed to enable the company to continue its recovery from the effects of the COVID-19 pandemic.

 The following potential award opportunities (as a percentage of base salary) apply to each NEO, at the threshold, target and stretch levels, as follows:

 Threshold Level Target Level Stretch Level

 Colin Reed 75% 150% 300%

-Mark Fioravanti 62.5% 125% 250%
+Mark Fioravanti 75% 150% 300%

 Patrick Chaffin 50% 100% 200%

 Scott Lynn 50% 100% 200%

-Jennifer Hutcheson 37.5% 75% 150%
+Jennifer Hutcheson 62.5% 125% 250%